 Unique Factor: Underwater Observatory

-You can watch the fish that inhabit these waters- large schools of them like to dart past the huge glass windows.
-There’s a handy chart on the wall down there to help you and your kids name them too!
+You can watch the fish that inhabit these waters.
+Large schools of them like to dart past the huge glass windows.
+There’s a handy chart on the wall in the observatory to help you and your kids name them too.
 If you are lucky, you may even get to see a manatee chomping on some lettuce.
-(Homosassa Springs State Park rescues and rehabilitates injured manatees as part of their program, so a manatee sighting in the park is more certain than in the wild).
+Homosassa Springs State Park rescues and rehabilitates injured manatees as part of their program, so a manatee sighting in the park is more certain than in the wild.

-Homosassa Springs is a state park and a Florida zoo- another win-win for parents!
+Homosassa Springs is a state park and a Florida zoo.
 Once a famous old Florida attraction, the park dates back to the early 1900’s.
 The state park continues on the zoo tradition, using the facilities to rehabilitate injured animals.
-You’ll see many of Florida’s native critters on their family-friendly and stroller friendly boardwalk paths, and as an added bonus, Homosassa Springs is home to non-native, but honorary Florida hippopotamus!
+You’ll see many of Florida’s native critters on their stroller-friendly boardwalk paths, and as an added bonus, Homosassa Springs is home to a non-native, and first honorary Florida hippopotamus, Lucifer.
 You can read more about this famous hippo at: Exploring Homosassa Springs State Park.

 Best Way to Experience: The Underwater Observatory

 Cost: Adults $13; Kids 6-12 $5; 5 and under free

 Homosassa Springs is located at 5150 South Suncoast Blvd.
 (US 19), Homosassa, Florida 34446

 Weeki Wachee Springs

 Weeki Wachee Springs is the ‘other’ spring you can walk into without getting wet.
 The Weeki Wachee mermaids have been putting on performances in the underwater theater of this historic old Florida attraction since 1947.
 These aquatic acrobats train for hours on end, honing their talents for the underwater shows in this 1st magnitude spring.
 They battle against the 112 million gallon daily output and often a turtle or two who attempts to get in on their act.